-It is our pleasure to invite you to attend HeartBeam, Inc.'s 2024 Annual Meeting of Shareholders (the "Annual Meeting").
+It is our pleasure to invite you to attend HeartBeam, Inc.'s 2025 Annual Meeting of Shareholders (the "Annual Meeting").

+Date: July 11, 2025, Friday

-Date: June 12, 2024, (Wednesday) Time: 1:00 p.m., Eastern Daylight Time of the accompanying proxy statement for additional information regarding participation in the virtual meeting.
+1:00 p.m., Eastern Daylight Time

-Virtual You can attend the Annual Meeting online, including to vote and/or submit questions, atwww.virtualshareholdermeeting.com/BEAT2024.
-See page 1 Location:
+Virtual Location: You can attend the Annual Meeting online, including to vote and/or submit questions, atwww.virtualshareholdermeeting.com/BEAT2025.
+See page 1 of the accompanying proxy statement for additional information regarding participation in the virtual meeting.

-Items of At the Annual Meeting, shareholders will be asked to vote: Business:
+Items of Business: At the Annual Meeting, shareholders will be asked to vote:

-To elect the following eight persons to serve as directors of the Company until the 2024 Annual Meeting of Shareholders and thereafter until their successors have been elected and qualified: Richard Ferrari, Branislav Vajdic, George A. de Urioste, Marga Ortigas-Wedekind, Willem Elfrink, Mark Strome, Kenneth Nelson and Michael
+1. To elect the following eight persons to serve as directors of the Company until the 2026 Annual Meeting of Shareholders and thereafter until their successors have been elected and qualified: Richard Ferrari, Branislav Vajdic, George A. de Urioste, Marga Ortigas-Wedekind, Willem Elfrink, Mark Strome, Kenneth Nelson, Michael Jaff, and Robert Eno;

-To approve the appointment of Marcum LLP as the independent registered public accounting firm of the Company for 2024; 2.
+To approve the appointment of CBIZ CPAs P.C. as the independent registered public accounting firm of the Company for 2025;

-To amend the 2022 Equity Incentive Plan to increase authorized shares; and business on April 15, 2024.
+To amend the 2022 Equity Incentive Plan to increase authorized shares; and